zakrowling/customs-portal/README.md

 # Folder structure
+The template themes are built with HTML / SCSS / JS.
 - css
+  This folder contains the processed SCSS for the theme styles.
+Do not edit this CSS file.
+Make changes in the SCSS folder and process the CSS properly.changes.
 - img
+  This is where you can store images
 - scss
+  All of the styling files are stored here.
+The styles.scss file imports all of the styles which can be found in the fragments folder.
+Use something like Compass (http://compass-style.org/) or Scout App (https://scout-app.io/) to process the SCSS into CSS.
+Scout App has an easy to use interface and it can easily watch for SCSS.
 - js
+  This is where you can store Javascript

 # Examples
 To see what is possible in the MDB library, have a look at these examples.